Can the latent signatures of quantum superposition be detected through correlation harvesting?: QUANTUM FIELDS ON BTZ SPACETIME AND ITS SUPERPOSITION

 where

 The parameter $\zeta\in\{-1,0,1\}$ specifies the boundary condition for the field at the spatial infinity: Neumann $(\zeta=-1)$, transparent $(\zeta=0)$, and Dirichlet $(\zeta=1)$.
-In particular, the coordinate $\phi$ is taken as constant in the calculation of the correlation functions.
 Noting the two different isometries, $\Gamma_{M_1}$ and $\Gamma_{M_2}$, corresponding to the superposed masses, $M_{1}$ and $M_{2}$, that act on the coordinates of the field operators.
 This means the mass-superposed black hole, wherein each mass specifies a distinct classical solution to the Einstein field equations, yields an amplitude from the superposition that corresponds to the associated spacetime state \cite{Foo:2021exb}.